yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "No defensive terrain penalty"
 	Applicable to: Global, Unit

+??? example  "Damage is ignored when determining unit Strength"
+	Applicable to: Global, Unit

 ??? example  "No movement cost to pillage"
 	Applicable to: Global, Unit